underscoreio/essential-scala/src/pages/intro/expressions.md

 <div class="solution">
 The result type and value are `Any` and `()` respectively.

 All code being equal, conditionals without `else` expressions only evaluate to a value half of the time.
-Scala works around this by returning the `Unit` value if the `else` branch should be evaluted.
+Scala works around this by returning the `Unit` value if the `else` branch should be evaluated.
 We would usually only use these expressions for their side-effects.
 </div>